venkat-ln/eJSON-Tokenizer/README.md

 ejson::ListOfTokenizedPairs list_of_pairs;

 // Call the tokenizer function
-// In addition to the tokens, the tokenizers also provides a feedback ejson::TokenizerFeedback feedback = tokenizer.tokenize(input_file, list_of_pairs);
+// In addition to the tokens, the tokenizer also provides a feedback ejson::TokenizerFeedback feedback = tokenizer.tokenize(input_file, list_of_pairs);

 // The tokenizer feedback ejson::TokenizerFeedback provides a success or error code